bbfrederick/rapidtide/docs/candidate_usage.md

--   Determining the significance threshold for filtered correlations where the optimal delay has been selected is nontrivial; using the conventional formulae for the significance of a correlation leads to wildly inflated p values. rapidtide2 estimates the spurious correlation threshold by calculating the distribution of null correlation values obtained with a shuffling procedure at the beginning of each run (the default is to use 10000 shuffled correlations), and uses this value to mask the correlation maps it calculates.
+-   Determining the significance threshold for filtered correlations where the optimal delay has been selected is nontrivial; using the conventional formulae for the significance of a correlation leads to wildly inflated p values. rapidtide estimates the spurious correlation threshold by calculating the distribution of null correlation values obtained with a shuffling procedure at the beginning of each run (the default is to use 10000 shuffled correlations), and uses this value to mask the correlation maps it calculates.
 As of version 0.1.2 it will also handle two-tailed significance, which you need when using bipolar mode.
--   rapidtide2 can do an iterative refinement of the probe regressor by aligning the voxel timecourses in time and regenerating the test regressor.
+-   rapidtide can do an iterative refinement of the probe regressor by aligning the voxel timecourses in time and regenerating the test regressor.
--   rapidtide2 fits the peak of the correlation function, so you can make fine grained distinctions between close lag times.
-The resolution of the time lag discrimination is set by the length of the timecourse, not the timestep -- this is a feature of correlations, not rapidtide2.
+-   rapidtide fits the peak of the correlation function, so you can make fine grained distinctions between close lag times.
+The resolution of the time lag discrimination is set by the length of the timecourse, not the timestep -- this is a feature of correlations, not rapidtide.
--   Once the time delay in each voxel has been found, rapidtide2 outputs a 4D file of delayed probe regressors for using as voxel specific confound regressors or to estimate the strength of the probe regressor in each voxel.
+-   Once the time delay in each voxel has been found, rapidtide outputs a 4D file of delayed probe regressors for using as voxel specific confound regressors or to estimate the strength of the probe regressor in each voxel.
 This regression is performed by default,